50 ways food has changed in the last 50 years

 Plant-based milks emerge

 Modern Americans are now more privy to the treatment of animals by the dairy industry and the industry's impact on the environment—an awakening that coincided with the modern health food revolution.
-The alternative, plant-based milk industry has emerged to fill the void, and once-niche products like soy milk and almond milk are now readily available at the average supermarket.
-In fact, nearly half of all shoppers now leave the grocery store with plant-based milk as part of what has become a $16 billion industry.
+The plant-based milk industry emerged to fill the void, and once-niche products like soy milk and almond milk are now readily available at the average supermarket.
+Nearly half of all shoppers now leave the grocery store with plant-based milk as part of what has become a $16 billion industry.

 Thanksgiving comes to restaurants

 Dubbed by Forbes as "the Olympics of home cooking," Thanksgiving has long been about family, friends, food, and hours of kitchen prep followed by more hours of cleanup.
 That last part, it appears, has turned many off from the traditional home-cooked meal.
 Huge segments of the population are now spending Thanksgiving at restaurants that lure diners in with specials, deals, and group discounts.
 About 1 in 10 Americans now spend Thanksgiving at a restaurant, up from 6% in 2011.

 Most 19th-century American cities and large towns sponsored gatherings where local growers and makers could hawk their fresh produce, meat, eggs, and other edibles to hungry residents.
 The rise of supermarket culture in the 20th century rendered the traditional farmers' market obsolete—or so it seemed.

 By the 1990s, Americans—more health-conscious and aware of what they were feeding their families—longed for a return to simple, fresh, local ingredients.
 By 1999, there were 2,600 farmers' markets in the United States, 50% more than just five years previous; today, there are nearly 9,000.